Skip to Main Content

 - EndNote Online tends to be used by undergraduates and Masters students, but other types of user may also find it suitable.

 - Many academics and postgraduate researchers use a software version called EndNote Desktop (also known as EndNote 20 / X9).
+You should use EndNote Desktop if you need to merge references from multiple documents.

 - To find out more about both versions, please refer to our Reference Management Software guide.
 Note: you can transfer references between EndNote Desktop and EndNote Online.